falconry/falcon/CONTRIBUTING.md

 ```

 You may also use Python 3.5 or 3.6 if you don't have 3.7 installed on your system.
-Substitute "py35" or "py36" as appropriate:
+Substitute "py35" or "py36" as appropriate.
+For example:

 ```bash